 Office: 411 Weeks Hall

 The interactions between physical and chemical processes that control mass transport in groundwater are of particular interest to me.
 My students and I employ a combination of field studies through which we can observe the effects of solute transport and transformation processes in real time, core and outcrop studies that provide data on hydrologic and geochemical properties of aquifer materials, and numerical modeling with which we can test our hypotheses about how groundwater systems operate.
 We have applied these techniques to questions related to groundwater/surface water interactions, naturally occurring and anthropogenic contaminants in shallow and deeper aquifers, and groundwater as a resource for both humans and ecosystems.

 I also am involved in a variety of professional activities outside of the University.
 I am an editor for the AGU journal Water Resources Research.
 I am also currently a member of the federal Nuclear Waste Technical Review Board, appointed by President Obama in Sept.
 2012.
-I served as President of the Geological Society of America (GSA) in 2009-2010 and am currently the chair of the GSA NC Section, which will be holding its 2015 meeting in Madison in May 2015.
+I served as President of the Geological Society of America (GSA) in 2009-2010.
+I am currently President-elect of the American Geosciences Institute (AGI).

 Gellasch, C., H. Wang, K. Bradbury, J. Bahr and L. Lande 2014 Reverse water-level fluctuations associated with fracture connectivity, Groundwater 52(1):105-117